Menus and Settings

 This option only appears when connected to a base station running firmware v2.0.0 or newer.

-Pair Additional Knob
+Pair Knob

 Opens a wizard for adding another RTC or knob controller to the mesh network.
 Use this when you want multiple controllers (for example, one in the driver's area and one in the passenger area) that can both control the same system.